Their Last Season

 "Ya Allah, why is Amma not picking up the call?"
 Mahira muttered, getting annoyed.

-She dialed her Amma's number again and this time on the fifth ring her Amma picked up.
+She dialed her Amma's number again, and this time, on the fifth ring, her Amma picked up.

 The person on the other end smiled.

-"Bitiya, you know in 4 minutes you have called me 10 times.
+"Bitiya, you know, in four minutes you have called me ten times.
 When will you learn to wait?
 I was in the washroom, bitiya."
+The old lady on the other end said amusingly.

-Mahira smiled.
+Mahira huffed.

-"You know Amma, I can't live without talking to you.
-Well, leave all this — I have something important to tell you."
-She said hurriedly, like a child eagerly waiting to tell her mother about her day.
+"You know, Amma, I can't live without talking to you.
+Well, leave all this.
+I have something important to tell you."

 "Amma, you know today my senior praised me a lot.
+He said I am the best employee and engineer.
+You know, Amma, I am getting a promotion."
+Mahira chirped.

 Mahira had always made her proud.

-Through Mahira she was completing her dreams.
+Through Mahira, she was completing her dreams.

 "MashaAllah, MashaAllah.
 My bitiya is talented, and definitely she is the best."
+Amma added warmly.

 They talked for some more minutes before hanging up.

-"Love you Amma."
+"Love you, Amma."
 Mahira said in a soft voice.

 "Love you too, Gudiya."
-Amma added.
+Amma replied.

-Mahira smiled and turned towards the door where she saw Danish leaning against it, amused.
+Mahira smiled and turned towards the door, where she saw Danish leaning against it, amused.

 "Assalamualaikum."
 Danish greeted with a soft smile.

-"Walaiqumasalam, when did you come?"
+"Walaikumassalam.
+When did you come?"
 Mahira replied warmly.

 "I came when you were busy stealing my mother."
 Danish said, teasing her.